 Belarus (PI 540355) Early to emerge, Belarus grows tall with semi-vertical leaf architecture.
 It matures early and it has a wide root base and ribbed roots which can make harvest a challenge in wet soil.
 One wonders what rugged conditions it had to adapt to that resulted in this mutation.
-Until recent trends to autocracy, Belarus had been the last outright European dictatorship; now it’s joined by other aspiring autocrats.
+Until recently, Belarus had been the sole outright European dictatorship; now it’s joined by other aspiring autocrats.
 This unusual garlic likely arrived long before the country’s boundaries were defined.
 Here in SW Oregon it is prone to brooming.
 White bulbs have 7-9 purple blushed cloves and it has a very rich rounded flavor.
 1/2 lb. limit

 Lampang (W6 35699) From a roadside stand between Lampang and Lamphon, south of Chaing Mai, Thailand.
 Garlic production in Thailand is centered in the north of the country.
 This variety took 5 years to adapt but well worth it.
 It would still be better suited to a warmer winter at a more southern latitude but it’s now producing sizable bulbs.
-It matures very early along with the Turbans, is medium sized with 6-8 squat cloves with purple mottling.
+Like those above it also matures very early along with the Turbans, is medium sized with 6-8 squat cloves with purple mottling.
 Lampang has a sharp hot bite which lingers.
 For how early it is harvested, it stores exceptionally well.

 Nepal (W6 2308) this very unusual garlic has 8-16 elongated cloves in two layers (the outer of which has plump cloves) on small to medium white bulbs with light purple streaking.
 It has broad, fibrous vertical leaves and produces multiple sets of bulbils on the stems.
 It’s sweet flavor builds to a fiery and lingering crescendo.
 “Lasun” is the Nepali word for garlic.
 There is no data on where in Nepal this variety is from, though it’s likely cultivated in the lowlands.
 It is likely this would yield better in warmer climates.
 Not available for 2022

 Palestinian (W6 27692) small bulbs with 3-5 elongated cloves and multiple sets of bulbils.
 The plants are early to emerge and have dark, glossy, almost waxy vertical leaves.
 It has a quick bite that subsides leaving a rich, oily garlic aftertaste.
 From Khaled Hardan, in whose family it has been cultivated for over a century.
 Thousands of acres of Palestinian lands have been swallowed by Israeli settlement expansion and wall construction, as well as access to water cut off.
 Many rare (heirloom) plant varieties have been endangered or destroyed, as have those who’ve tended them.
 This accession has not done well in this climate and latitude.
 We are trying to recover it and trialing replacements.
 Check back next season for potential availability.
 If you are interested in Palestinian seeds, check out the Palestinian Heirloom Seed Library.

 Single: this strange little cultivar from Chengu, China often gets lumped in with Asiatic strains but it spathe and umbels differ.
 The plants are short with thin leaves.
 In this location, many of the bulbs produce rounds rather than bulbs divided into cloves.
 The plants are early to mature and the flavor is bright and piquant. ¼ lb. limit

 Syrian (W6 10472) has thin upright leaves that form a tight V and has a weak bolting tendency.
 Small bulbs with 15-20 tiny cloves around a central stem may make this a curiosity for the garlic enthusiast; however, grown at more southern latitudes it can size up well.
 When winter has been mild, the bulbs size up here too; however, clove size remains small.
 This variety is representative of a distinct group of Middle Eastern garlics and was acquired at an open market in Aleppo in 1992.
 This has a two bulb limit which is likely less than 1/4 lb.

 Tai Cang grows tall, slender plants with very thin, vertical leaves.
 Bulbs are white with light purple streaking and 6-8 cloves.
 Introduced through Seed Savers’ Exchange from the Chinese National Seed Corporation, one might speculate that it came from the SE Chinese prefecture of Taicang.
 It has a crisp texture, quick spicy bite and fries up well. ½ lb limit